International Nursing Review

 INR encourages unsolicited original manuscripts where nurses describe the policy relevance of their work and document their experience and research.
 Authors are encouraged to develop a 'global intelligence' on nursing and to address INR's diverse audience by exploring beyond local or national interests to the more general, global application of the principles underlying their work.
 Background information on the local arrangements for nursing and health care in a country also provides useful context for this global readership.
 Policy concerns of this journal include: regulation of the profession, workplace issues, innovations in practice, patient safety, quality improvement education, ethics, nurses' and midwives' work-life experiences, and the impact of globalization and technology on nursing and health and social policy.

-*Each issue is also fully published Spanish, and partly published in Chinese, courtesy of the National Nursing Associations of Spain and Taiwan.
+*Each issue is also fully published Spanish, and partly published in Chinese.
 3,811 institutions in developing countries also receive INR through HINARI (Health InterNetwork for the Access to Research Initiative) or INASP (International Network for the Availability of Scientific Publications) at a free or reduced rate.